 Newcrest Orange Challenge

-On top of some unbeatable riding locations, Orange is home to hundreds of other attractions and activities to indulge all of the senses.
+On top of some unbeatable riding locations, Orange is home to so many other attractions and activities to indulge all of the senses.
 From historical sites, to wining and dining experiences and natural wonders – we’ve listed a few suggestions below to help you plan your Orange escape.

 Things to do

 The fertile soil from the nearby extinct volcano of Calobolas is ideal for growing just about everything, except oranges, ironically.
-You can check out which farms are in growing season here.
+Check out which farms are in growing season here.

 Browse the main street